On the size of maximal intersecting families: Introduction

 \section{Introduction}

 A family $\F$ of finite sets is called \emph{intersecting} if any two sets from $\F$ have a non-empty intersection.
 A family $\F$ is called $n$-uniform if every member of $\F$ has cardinality $n$.
 Suppose that $\F$ is an $n$-uniform intersecting family which is {\it maximal}, i.e. for any $n$-element set $F \not \in \F$ the family $\F \cup \{F\}$ is not intersecting.
 Note that the ground set of $\F$ is not fixed here, so we allow $F$ to have some elements which do not belong to the support of $\F$.
-In 1973, Erd{\H o}s and Lov{\' a}sz \cite{EL} asked how large such a family $\F$ can be?
-Another way to phrase this question is to ask what is the largest size of an $n$-uniform intersecting family $\F$ such that $\tau(\F) = n$?
-Here, $\tau(\F)$ denotes the \emph{covering number} of the family $\F$, that is, the minimum size of a set $C$ which intersects any member of $\F$.
+In 1973, Erd{\H o}s and Lov{\' a}sz \cite{EL} asked how large such a family $\F$ can be.
+Another way to phrase this question is to ask for the largest size of an $n$-uniform intersecting family $\F$ such that $\tau(\F) = n$.
+Here, $\tau(\F)$ denotes the \emph{covering number} of the family $\F$, that is, the minimum size of a set $T$ which intersects any member of $\F$.
 It is easy to see that any such family $\F$ is contained in a maximal intersecting family and any maximal intersecting family $\F$ satisfies $\tau(\F) = n$.
 A related question about the \emph{minimal} size of an $n$-uniform intersecting family $\F$ with $\tau(\F)=n$ was famously solved by Kahn \cite{Kahn}.

-In \cite{EL}, Erd{\H o}s and Lov{\' a}sz proved the first non-trivial upper bound $n^n$ on the size of a maximal $n$-uniform intersecting family, and they also constructed such family of size $[(e -1)n!]$ and conjectured that this to be best possible (see Section \ref{sec4} for the construction).
-However, 20 years later a construction of size roughly $(n/2)^n$ was constructed by Frankl, Ota and Tokushige \cite{FOT}.
+In \cite{EL}, Erd{\H o}s and Lov{\' a}sz proved the first non-trivial upper bound $n^n$ on the size of a maximal $n$-uniform intersecting family, and they also constructed such a family of size $[(e -1)n!]$ and conjectured this to be best possible (see also Section \ref{sec4} for the construction).
+However, 20 years later Frankl, Ota and Tokushige \cite{FOT} gave a new construction of size roughly $(n/2)^n$.
 The upper bound $n^n$ was improved to $(1 - 1/e +o(1))n^n$ in 1994 by Tuza \cite{Tu}.
-In 2011, Cherkashin \cite{Ch} obtained the bound $|\F| = O(n^{n-1/2})$, then, in 2017 Arman and Retter \cite{AR} improved this upper bound to $(1+o(1))n^{n-1}$.
+In 2011, Cherkashin \cite{Ch} obtained a bound $|\F| = O(n^{n-1/2})$ and then in 2017 Arman and Retter \cite{AR} improved this further to $(1+o(1))n^{n-1}$.
 The best currently known upper bound was obtained in 2019 by Frankl \cite{F}:

-Frankl \cite{F} also stated that it is possible to improve the exponent $1/4$ by $1/3$ by a more sophisticated argument.
-In this paper we further improve the upper bound and replace the exponent $1/4$ in (\ref{fr}) by $1/2$:
+Frankl \cite{F} also stated that it is possible to modify the argument and improve the exponent in (\ref{fr}) from $1/4$ to $1/3$.
+In this paper we provide an even stronger improvement of (\ref{fr}):

 \begin{theorem} Let $\F$ be an $n$-uniform maximal intersecting family.
 Then

 \end{theorem}